Nezara/gen1recomp-dialogue-portraits/README.md

 ## Roadmap

-- **Finish the hand-edited portrait pass** — the remaining 22 listed above.
 - **Portraits from later generations.** The obvious gap in this mod is that roughly 45 trainer classes have art and everyone else — townsfolk, family, shopkeepers, most named story characters — gets nothing, because Gen 1